Renewable Diesel Frequently Asked Questions (FAQ)

-These days, your guess is as good as ours.
-It has consistently been trending between the same cost and over a $1 a gallon higher than petroleum diesel depending on the state you buy renewable diesel in.
-In California, renewable diesel is very close to petroleum diesel depending on the value of CO2 credits for lower carbon fuels.
-In Oregon, it has consistently been between $.30 to $.80 a gallon higher than diesel also depending on the value of CO2 abatement associated with the fuel and what these carbon credits are trading for.
+It has consistently been trending between the same cost and over $1 a gallon higher than petroleum diesel depending on the state, you buy renewable diesel in.
+In California, renewable diesel is very close to petroleum diesel depending on the value of CO2 credits for lower-carbon fuels.
+In Oregon, it has consistently been between $.05 to $.80 a gallon higher than diesel also depending on the value of CO2 abatement associated with the fuel and what these carbon credits are trading for.

 Can you mix petroleum diesel and renewable diesel?

 Yes.
 Renewable diesel and petroleum diesel can be blended in any mixture without worry.
 They are drop-in substitutes for each other in your fleet’s use.
-It is worth noting that one major manufacturer of renewable diesel (Neste) requires their distributors to never mix their product with diesel to guarantee the top performance of their fuel.
-Other manufacturers of renewable diesel allow blending of the fuel.
+Renewable Diesel is a drop-in fuel.
+It is a hydrocarbon diesel that will work mixed with diesel or biodiesel blends of petroleum diesel.